damianhakert/damianhakert.github.io/source/posts/2016-12-14-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 git push origin master
 ```

-## Creating a Continuous Delivery Pipeline with GitLab CI
+## Creating a Continuous Delivery pipeline with GitLab CI

 While our code is now safe on GitLab, we still need to automate its integration and deployment.
 We need to verify each commit with an automated build and set of tests in order to discover issues as early as possible and, if the build is successful, deploy to a target environment.
 A few years ago, our only option was to install, configure and maintain a CI Server like [Jenkins](https://jenkins.io/) and possibly automate our deployment with a set of bash scripts.
 While the number of options has grown significantly, whether hosted or on the cloud, we still need to find a way to integrate our source control system with the CI Server of our choice.

 Not anymore though!
-GitLab has fully integrated CI and CD Pipelines in its offering allowing us to [build, test and deploy](https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/#build-test-and-deploy) our code with ease.
+GitLab has fully integrated CI and CD Pipelines in its offering, allowing us to [build, test and deploy](https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/#build-test-and-deploy) our code with ease.

 For the purpose of this tutorial we will deploy to the [Google Cloud Container Engine](https://cloud.google.com/container-engine/) which is a cluster management and orchestration system built on the open source [Kubernetes](http://kubernetes.io/).
 Kubernetes is supported by all main cloud providers and can be [easily installed on any Linux server](http://kubernetes.io/docs/getting-started-guides/kubeadm/) in minutes.
-That said, we will be able to re-use this configuration virtually on any environment running Kubernetes.
+That said, we will be able to re-use this configuration on virtually any environment running Kubernetes.

 Before we can proceed to the creation of the pipeline, we need to add a couple of files to our repository to package our application as a Docker container and to describe the target deployment in Kubernetes terms.